Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity: Discussion

-In the regime that the Taylor-series expansion of the EIH equations of motion breaks down, the 1-PN terms adopted here are insufficient to capture the correct physical behavior.
-In that case, the 2-PN terms become essential for the correct physical interpretation of the numerical results.
-By definition, the 2-PN terms are smaller than the 1-PN terms, as the former scale as $v/c$ and the latter as $v^2/c^2$.
+In the regime in which the Taylor-series expansion of the EIH equations of motion breaks down, the 1-PN terms adopted here are insufficient to capture the correct physical behavior.
+In this case, the 2-PN terms become essential for the correct physical interpretation of the numerical results.
+By definition, the 2-PN terms are smaller than the 1-PN terms because the former scale as $v/c$ and the latter as $v^2/c^2$.
 On the other hand, both terms approach each other for more relativistic systems, with $v \rightarrow c$.
 It is somewhat tricky to give an absolute measure when the 2-PN terms should be used in addition to the 1-PN terms.
 In a general $N$-body problem, stars may approach each other at a short distance with relatively high velocities with respect to $c$.
-So long as such an encounter is a one-time event in the non-dissipative limit, the lack of precision in the PN terms is not expected to make an important difference in the eventual results \citep{2011PNAS..108.5938W}.
+When such an encounter is a one-time event in the nondissipative limit, the lack of precision in the PN terms is not expected to make a great difference in the eventual results \citep{2011PNAS..108.5938W}.
 Reprehensive simulations are therefore sufficient to derive the largest global positive Lyapunov exponent for the system.

-In an attempt to quantify the relative importance of 1-PN with respect to the 2-PN terms, we compare the apsidal motion of the orbit-averaged evolution, for a two-body system with total mass $M$, semi-major axis $a$ and eccentricity $e$.
-We write \citep{2020Univ....6...53I}:
+In an attempt to quantify the relative importance of 1-PN with respect to the 2-PN terms, we compared the apsidal motion of the orbit-averaged evolution for a two-body system with a total mass $M$, semimajor axis $a,$ and eccentricity $e$.
+We write \citep{2020Univ....6...53I}

-In fig.\,\ref{fig:Apsidalmotion_1PN} we show, as a function of $v/c$, the relative drift in the apsidal motion for the 1-PN and 2-PN terms for two bodies in a circular orbit at $100 r_g$.

-The boundary where the post-Newtonian expansion stops being reliable is indicated by the dashed vertical line, near $v/c \simeq 0.4$, which happens when the two objects approach within $10 r_g$.
-If we compare this boundary to the range in $v/c$ in figure\,\ref{fig:HGRX_c_dependence}, we find that all lie below the boundary, and we therefore argue that the increase in the Lyapunov time scale towards the relativistic regime is physical and not a numerical artifact.
+In fig.\,\ref{fig:Apsidalmotion_1PN} we show as a function of $v/c$ the relative drift in the apsidal motion for the 1-PN and 2-PN terms for two bodies in a circular orbit at $100 r_g$, The boundary at which the post-Newtonian expansion is no longer reliable is indicated by the dashed vertical line, near $v/c \simeq 0.4$, which happens when the two objects approach within $10 r_g$.
+If we compare this boundary to the range in $v/c$ in figure\,\ref{fig:HGRX_c_dependence}, we find that all lie below the boundary, and we therefore argue that the increase in the Lyapunov timescale toward the relativistic regime is physical and not a numerical artifact.